elai950/AlertToast/README.md

 }
 ```

-You can add as many `.alertDialog` as you like.
+You can add many `.alertDialog` for different alert popups.

 For showing a image/system image alert message: